 - Its innovation strength

 The port of Montevideo is among the most important in South America.
-Its major competitor is that of Buenos Aires, being the other great port at the Río de la Plata.
-Produce leaving the port are characteristic for Uruguay’s economy, such as dairy, meat and wool.
+Its major competitor is Buenos Aires, being the other great port at the Río de la Plata.
+Produce leaving the port are characteristic for Uruguay’s economy, such as dairy, meat, and wool.

 Montevideo’s cultural and tourism appeal

-The skyline of the city is dominated by the ANTEL Telecommunications Tower of 158 metres – the highest free-standing building in the country – and the Palacio Salva, completed in 1928.
+The skyline of the city is dominated by the ANTEL Telecommunications Tower of 158 meters – the highest free-standing building in the country – and the Palacio Salva, completed in 1928.

 How sustainable?
 Montevideo’s environmental performance

 In terms of the environment, the city is not performing very well.
-The Green Latin American Cities Index puts the city on a below average position from all 17 ranked Latin American cities.
+The Latin American Green City Index puts the city on a below-average position from all 17 ranked Latin American cities.
 Montevideo performs especially bad in the category of ‘land use & buildings.’
 The index relates this to relatively weak policies and requirements for eco-buildings and land use.

 The only category the city performs above average is in ‘environmental governance.’
 Montevideo performs well for monitoring its environmental performance and publishing the results, and the city provides residents with a central point of contact for information about environmental projects.

 According to the aforementioned index, the city performs below average in the category of ‘air quality.’
-However, 2019’s pollution index ranks the city 12th out of 15 Latin American cities.
+However, 2020’s Pollution Index ranks the city 12th out of 15 Latin American cities.
 The higher the rank, the better.
-Globally, the city ranks 173rd out of all 294 cities included in the study.
+Globally, the city ranks 188th out of all 314 cities included in the study.

 Quality of living